The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \talgmref{vis-off} presents the calculation of this offset.
 Points are incrementally sampled along the normal vector at an $\upsilon$-interval, starting at the frontier point, until the $\upsilon$-radius neighbourhood around the newest sampled point is empty or the occlusion search distance is reached (Lines 2--6).

 Proactively detecting known occlusions improves observation efficiency by reducing the number of unsuccessful views.
-This method is also used to quantify the shared visibility of frontiers between views, which helps select next best views that observe more frontiers.
+This method also aids in the selection of next best views that can observe more frontiers by quantifying the shared visibility of frontiers between views.